 When you delegate the outcomes and not the activities, you help employees not just execute for the task at hand, but equip them for every future task after that.
 You’re giving true ownership to your team.

 Thank you, Charlie and Sean.
-As I divvy up work here at Know Your Company today, I’ll be keeping your advice in mind.
+As I divvy up work here at Know Your Team today, I’ll be keeping your advice in mind.